Ikeda, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you choose the correct type.
-Most adapters currently available are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Be sure to choose the correct kind.
+A lot of adapters currently available are simply plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most areas.

 A portable power bank, like this one